abinashpanda/ml_tutorial/README.md

 ml_tutorial
 ===========

-Machine Learning Code snippets using sklearn with plotting of relevant data.
+Machine Learning Code snippets using sklearn and pybrain with plotting of relevant data.

 REQUIREMENTS
 ============